asynkron/gam-web/src/docs/Getting started.md

 }
 ```

-Now it's time to consume our actor, we do so by creating an `ActorSystem` and calling `ActorOf`
+Now it's time to consume our actor, we do so by calling `Spawn`

 ```csharp
 using System;